daumienebi/alice-store/README.md

   ### Images

-  The images are hosted here on github in different folders in the store_data branch, detailes here : in this [branch](https://github.com/daumienebi/alice_store/tree/store_data)
+  The images are hosted here on github in different folders in the store_data branch, details here : in this [branch](https://github.com/daumienebi/alice_store/tree/store_data)

 ## Todo :